Welcome to the last installment in this weeks homeschooling series where I answer the rest of your homeschooling questions! So far we’ve covered:

 - How to Homeschool During Difficult Circumstances

-And now today I answer the seven questions I get the most from people in regards to homeschooling.
+And now today I answer the seven homeschooling questions I hear the most from people.
 Thankfully, I’ve answered some of them before, so I can just drop in a link rather than start from scratch.
 If you’ve worked through all my posts and STILL have a question, please leave a comment below or drop me a line, and I’ll be happy to reply.

 How do you motivate kids to do their work?